Reactivate a Chapter

 - Send another letter to the membership announcing the results of the interest meeting, the date/time/location of the planning meeting, etc. You might also want to include a membership survey to identify what people want, why they haven’t participated in the past.

-- Communicate with IIE Headquarters and your RVP — send the officers slate, email/address mailings, chapter plan for the near future.
+- Communicate with IISE Headquarters and your RVP — send the officers slate, email/address mailings, chapter plan for the near future.

 - Hold a planning meeting.